kartiksaxena532/cpp_codes/README.md

 toh use unordered_map <char , int > mp ;

 ek map ban gya jisse ki char ko ek interger value assign ho jaayegi

+//today we are just a new code of line away in the whole thing